AWS CloudWatch: Production Observability Platform

 X-Ray Distributed Tracing

 CloudWatch integrates with AWS X-Ray for distributed tracing across Lambda, ECS, EC2, and API Gateway.
 Traces show the complete request path with timing for each service hop, making it easy to identify bottlenecks.
-See the CloudWatch documentation for setup guides.
+Importantly, X-Ray samples rather than capturing every request — the default rule traces one request per second plus five percent of the remainder — so you keep visibility into representative behavior without paying to store every trace.